regisksc/coolmovies-challenge/coolmovies_mobile/README.md

 Anything else is up to you (animations, assets, 3rd party dependencies, etc).
 We will consider all your additions so don't stick to the minimum!

+Good luck!

 Roadmap:

 - improve integration test ✅
 - fix responsiveness in small screens ✅
-- add pagination in movies list
+- add pagination in movies list ✅
 - add change user ability
 - add Matrix4 animations in movie list
 - add review list slide in animation when creating a reiew
 - add movie info animations when page loads
 - add golden tests

-Good luck!
+- raise test coverage